NYULibraries/sdr-documentation/accessioning-workflow.md

     - variables.xlsx
     - codebook.txt
     - DISTRICT91.shp.xml
 ```
 *Above: a sample directory structure for the documentation folder.
 Note that it could be good practice to put standard metadata files in both the primary download folder and the documentation folder*

 There are a litany of ways of outputting files that make it more or less easy to place them within the appropriate folder and file structure.
 Some of these may involve homegrown scripts, but in either case, even if you're dragging files into a pre-fab list of folders, you're coming out ahead.
 And the containers will help you to stay organized.
-After all of the data objects are in the appropriate folders, the next step is to upload basic descriptive metadata into the empty container FDA records we have established.

 After all of the files are in place in the appropriate folder, the final part of this process is to run an **SdrFriend** command to zip individual files up into an archive named after the containing folder:

 ```bash
 bundle exec rake files:zip_bitstreams[/Users/andrewbattista/Desktop/containers_for_collection]